2-REC/hugo-myportfolio-theme/README.md

 Details about each parameter and their role can be found in the file itself.

+Additionally to the configuration file, data files (located in the "data" folder) are required for the different sections of the homepage.
+The following paragraphs detail the required data for each of the sections.

 ### HOME: Set the homepage

 !!!!
 TODO !!!!